Here's what you need to know

 - Pre-registration does not guarantee participation in the competition, instead it tells us you are interested in being considered for selection.

-- All team members need to be identified and listed during the pre-registration timeframe.
+- At least 1 team member needs to be identified during pre-registration process.

-- Teams will be asked to provide student name, email, gender, major, date of birth and dietary restrictions.
-Teams will be selected to create a competition filled with diverse representation (large, small, private, public, different regions of the world, diverse team members)
+- Teams will be selected to create a competition filled with diverse representation of schools (large, small, private, public, different regions of the world)

-- Student teams will be notified starting late-February if they are invited to participate in the case competition.
+- Student teams will be notified starting February 12th if they are invited to participate in the case competition.

-- Invited teams will have one week to accept the invitation and provide the registration payment.
+- Invited teams will have two weeks to accept the invitation and provide the registration payment.

 Eligibility & teams